Emulators, Simulators, and Real Devices: Which to Utilize

 If the goal is to find a testing device that’s reliable for debugging, then emulators pass the test.
 Emulators are reliable and often more suitable for comprehensive debugging.
 On their part, simulators may not be as reliable for debugging due to inherent limitations in detecting such bugs.

 If your focus is on the overall cost of the testing device, then virtual testing is your best bargain.
-You can install virtual testing devices for free online, which significantly helps you cut on costs, on the other hand, buying real devices at scale is significantly prohibitive where cost is a factor.
+You can install virtual testing devices for free online, which significantly helps you cut on costs, on the other hand, buying real devices at scale is significantly prohibitive where cost is a factor, this varies depending on the vendor you choose.

 A common consideration during testing is the testing speed and estimated release span.
 When operating within specific time constraints, then software testing on real devices is considered the best option.
 Processing speed with real devices is much faster compared to the virtual testing option.